Manaslu Circuit Trek - 12 Days

 Hike from Deng to Namrung

-On Day 4 of the Manaslu Circuit, you will hike from Deng (1,860m) to Namrung (2,630m), a hard trip that takes around 6-7 hours.
-The trail starts with an immediate uphill climb to Bhee Phedi, where there are great river views/mountain views/mani walls/gumbas and village scenery on offer before following earthquake-affected path until lunch in Ghap, where forest monkeys often play around in trees.
+On Day 4 of the Manaslu Circuit, you will hike from Deng (1,860 m) to Namrung (2,630 m), a challenging trek that takes around 6-7 hours.
+The trail starts with an immediate uphill climb to Bhee Phedi, where there are great river views of mountains, mani walls, gumbas and village scenery on offer before following the earthquake-affected path until lunch in Ghap, where forest monkeys often play around in trees.

 About Namrung Village and Teahouses